THANK YOU TO ALL THE PARTNERS

 President of the Manche Département Council

-The Normandy Region is particularly delighted to support the DRHEAM-CUP / GRAND PRIX DE FRANCE DE COURSE AU LARGE again in 2022.
-Through its financial participation, the Region is a major player in this race and contributes to the economic, tourist and sporting development of Normandy.
-Sailing in Normandy is 80 clubs, 26000 licence holders, 1 young elite centre and many events on our coast and inland spots.
-Amongst them, we can name the Transat Jacques Vabre Normandie Le Havre, the Normandy Channel Race, the Solitaire du Figaro and the Tour Voile.
+Once again this year, the Normandy Region is particularly proud to be one of the main partners of the DRHEAM-CUP / GRAND PRIX DE FRANCE DE COURSE AU LARGE, a major event in our area which contributes to the development of Normandy’s economy, tourism and sports.
+It is all the more important as there are over 80 sailing clubs in Normandy, 26 000 licence holders, 1 high-level training centre and many events along our coast and on inland spots.
+Among them, we can name the Transat Jacques Vabre Normandie Le Havre, the Normandy Channel Race, the Solitaire du Figaro and the Tour Voile.

-These events and the DRHEAM-CUP / GRAND PRIX DE FRANCE DE COURSE AU LARGE, enable Normandy to be sailing hotspot, visible and attractive on a national and international scale.
+These events and the DRHEAM-CUP / GRAND PRIX DE FRANCE DE COURSE AU LARGE, enable Normandy to secure its sailing hotspot status, visible and attractive on a national and international scale.

-We all know that coastal regions are now the most attractive.
-The image of a “coastal region” is highly valued.
-Normandy, with its 640 km of coastline and one of the busiest maritime routes in the world, has all the essential maritime characteristics for development.
+We all know that maritime regions are now the most attractive, the coast is an infinite source of added value for the territory.
+Normandy, with its 640 km of coastline and one of the busiest maritime routes in the world, has many maritime assets that are now essential for its development.

 Président of Région Normandie